Arcturus Therapeutics Holdings Inc. (ARCT) Shares Up Despite Recent Market Volatility

 ARCT’s Market Performance

-ARCT’s stock has seen a 27.59% increase for the week, with a 15.58% rise in the past month and a 15.29% gain in the past quarter.
-The volatility ratio for the week is 5.34%, and the volatility levels for the past 30 days are at 5.72% for Arcturus Therapeutics Holdings Inc. The simple moving average for the last 20 days is 20.06% for ARCT stock, with a simple moving average of 9.68% for the last 200 days.
+ARCT stock saw an increase of 52.68% in the past week, with a monthly gain of 50.66% and a quarterly increase of 38.16%.
+The volatility ratio for the week is 11.74%, and the volatility levels for the last 30 days are 7.41% for Arcturus Therapeutics Holdings Inc. (ARCT).
+The simple moving average for the last 20 days is 49.12% for ARCT stock, with a simple moving average of 39.47% for the last 200 days.

 Analysts’ Opinion of ARCT